tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-apis-v7/bing-news-api-v7-reference.md

 ms.author: scottwhi
 ---

-# News Search API v5 Reference
+# News Search API v7 Beta Reference

 > [!NOTE]
 > Beta release of the News API.
 All aspects of the API and documentation are subject to change.